Lozanoc (Itraconazole)

 Storage

-Keep Lozanoc capsules in their original pack until it’s time to take them.
-Store below 25°C in a cool, dry place away from moisture, heat, or sunlight.
-Do not store in the bathroom, near a sink, in the car, or on windowsills.
+Store Lozanoc capsules in their original packaging at temperatures below 25°C, in a cool, dry place away from moisture, heat, and sunlight.
 Keep out of reach of children.

 Overdose Information